qsimeon/worm-graph/README.md

 ## Environment Setup

-To prepare your environment for this project, you should use either the provided `env.sh` script.
+To prepare your environment for this project, you should use the provided `env.sh` bash script.
 Firstly, navigate to the `setup` directory.
 This directory contains all the necessary configuration files to set up the virtual environment.
 Use the following command to access the directory:

 ```
 cd setup